openstack/magnum/doc/source/admin/troubleshooting-guide.rst

 for the cluster.
 The service account will be used by the cluster to access the OpenStack services (i.e. Neutron, Swift, etc.).
 A trust relationship will be created between the user who created the cluster (the "trustor") and the service account created for the cluster (the "trustee").
-For details, please refer to
-`Create a trustee user for each bay <https://opendev.org/openstack/magnum/src/branch/master/specs/create-trustee-user-for-each-bay.rst>`_.

 If Magnum fails to create the trustee, check the magnum config file (usually in /etc/magnum/magnum.conf).
 Make sure 'trustee_*' and 'www_authenticate_uri'